gr-grey/proto1/_pages/about.md

 Understanding human biology, the process I would like to think as documenting the *Human User Manual*, is a hard and intriguing problem.

-We have yet to fully understand the function of sleep, the cause of aging and various diseases, how the cocktail of neurochemical molecules shape our mental and physical states, and leads to fascinating (and sometimes bizarre) human behaviors.
+We have yet to fully understand the function of sleep, the cause of aging and various diseases, how the cocktail of neurochemical molecules shape our mental and physical states, and lead to fascinating (and sometimes bizarre) human behaviors.

 Where Computer Comes in
 ======